Optical Memory in a Microfabricated Rubidium Vapor Cell

 \emph{Storage and retrieval.}---Memory experiments were performed for a storage time of about \SI{80}{\nano\second} at an atomic temperature $T = \SI{90\pm1}{\degreeCelsius}$, determined spectroscopically.
 Gaussian control pulses with a duration of $\text{FWHM} = \SI{3.8}{\nano\second}$ were used, with a maximum available peak Rabi frequency of $2\pi\times\SI{683(15)}{\mega\hertz}$ at the given waist.
 The signal pulse attenuation was calibrated right before the storage and retrieval measurement.
 From the counts measured on the calibration channel, within a \SI{6.48}{\nano\second}-wide region of interest (ROI) around the signal pulse, a mean photon number of $\lvert \alpha \rvert ^2 = 0.97(6)$ was set.
 Detection events are tagged with a time-to-digital converter (qutools quTAU).
 The counts from the Hanbury Brown and Twiss configured detectors after the memory are added for evaluation.
 All figures of merit are specified using a \SI{6.48}{\nano\second} ROI.

 A photon arrival-time histogram is shown in Fig.~\ref{storage}(a).
 For an integration time of $t_{\text{int}} \approx \SI{1}{\min}$, the memory receives $N_{\text{trig}} = \num{1.81e7}$ triggers, each corresponding to a storage attempt, and $N_{\text{ret}} = \num{4.46e5}$ counts accumulate within the retrieval window.
 To estimate noise during read-out, the experiment is repeated with the input physically blocked.
 Within the same ROI, $\num{4.28e4}$ noise counts are detected.
-As this noise measurement does not account for the finite suppression of the signal EOM during the retrieval time window, we add the averaged difference of \num{183} counts per bin between the storage and noise traces far from signal switching to the noise counts, obtaining $N_{\text{noise}}$.
+This noise measurement does not account for the finite suppression of the signal EOM.
+During the retrieval time window, the leakage through the EOM is static.
+To account for this, we add the averaged difference of \num{183} counts per bin between the storage and noise traces far from signal switching to the noise counts, obtaining $N_{\text{noise}}$.
 Over the ROI we estimate that this offset adds \num{7325} spurious counts.
 The detected counts correspond to a signal-to-noise ratio of $(N_{\text{ret}} - N_{\text{noise}})/N_{\text{noise}} = \num{7.9\pm.8}$.